ryanvs/HighlightWpfApp/README.md

 ## Known Bugs

-1. The bevahior does not properly highlight the rows in the `DataGrid` until the `HighlightText` is changed.
-2. The `FlowDocumentHighlighter` is not highlighting the correct offset after the initial match.
+1. The `FlowDocumentHighlighter` is not highlighting the correct offset after the initial match.
-3. `HighlightingTextBlock` is not working probably due to Theming/ResourceDictionary issues
+2. `HighlightingTextBlock` is not working probably due to Theming/ResourceDictionary issues

 ## TODO